f5devcentral/f5-big-iq-lab/docs/class1/module6/lab1.rst

 #.
 Make yourself familiar with the Github page and understand which AS3 templates are available.

 #.
-When the AS3 templates are already imported in BIG-IQ you don’t need to perform step 5, instead continue with step 6.
+When the AS3 templates are already imported in BIG-IQ you don’t need to perform next step, instead continue with the following step.

 #.
 Use the provided instructions on the Github page to import the templates into BIG-IQ.